28 Fun Things to Do in Orlando | 2023 (with Photos)

 As you can see, Orlando has no shortage of major theme parks and water parks, as well as a whole host of other awesome attractions.

 From incredible experiences with exotic animals to opportunities to learn about space, Orlando is fun for all the family.

 Whether you and your family are looking for a nature hike, a water park recommendation, or tickets to the Magic Kingdom at Disney World, we've got you covered.

-Save this list of 28 awesome attractions and fun things to do in Orlando.
-Now you can plan the perfect trip to the sunshine state, and don’t forget to pack your sunscreen!
+Save this list of 28 awesome attractions in Orlando so you can plan the perfect trip to the sunshine state, and don't forget to pack your sunscreen.